 35.3.18 Enhanced multi-link multi-radio operation

 A non-AP MLD with dot11EHTEMLMROptionActivated equal to true shall indicate the number of spatial streams NSS that it supports for reception and transmission on any EMLMR link after responding to the initial frame in the EMLMR Supported MCS And NSS Set subfield of the EML Control field of the EML Operating Mode Notification frame.
+A non-AP MLD in EMLMR mode may transmit an EML Operating Mode Notification frame with EMLMR Mode subfield equal to 1 to update the number of spatial streams NSS that it supports for reception and transmission on any EMLMR link after responding to the initial frame. (#19452)

 End of change